popcorn-official/popcorn-desktop/README.md

 Optionally, you may simply run `./make_popcorn.sh` if you are on a linux or mac based operating system.

+If you are on Windows, follow [this guide](https://github.com/Automattic/node-canvas/wiki/Installation---Windows) to properly install `node-canvas`.
+If you get errors related to `gulp` not being found, check out [this answer](http://stackoverflow.com/a/24042936).

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md#contributing-to-popcorn-time)

 <a name="community"></a>